 Compared to Cincinnati Zoo

-As you stroll the streets of historic Dublin be sure to swing into the local boutiques and splurge on a few Irish souvenirs.
-On Irish Second Saturdays the afternoon is filled with live Irish-themed music entertainment and arts and crafts.
 Grab lunch on one of the many patios and take in the Irish atmosphere.
-Families be sure to swing into Dublin Toy Emporium and get a gourmet coffee at Winan’s paired with delicious chocolate.
+Families should to swing into Dublin Toy Emporium and get a gourmet coffee at Winan’s paired with delicious chocolate.

 Treat Yo Self to Epic Sweet Treats at Kilwin’s